Sarahxys/RNA-Seq/Differential Expression/Edge R.md

 write.table(tTags, file='liver.counts.matrix.female_liver_vs_male_liver.edgeR.DE_results', sep='	', quote=F, row.names=T)
 ```
+Below is the step involved in this script:
+1. read in the raw read count matrix
+2. re-order the columns based on the orders of sample grouping (female vs male; column 5, 6, 7, 8 have read count for female and column 1, 2,3 4 for male)
+3. filter the matrix: it eleminate rows that have a row sum less than 1,
+    - have a row sum less than 1 means the total number of raw read for both male and female is less than one.
+    - this could be reasonable since if the total number of supporting read for a transcript is less than 1, it might not be a real transcript.
+    - meanwhile, it could be un-reasonable since the transcirpt is one of the isoforms of a gene and the gene have a relatively low expression level, the "asigned" or distributed read to that transcript might be less than 1.
+    - as for now, I would said this a reasonable filter
+4. creating a condition-grouping vector and use the vector to create a DEGList object from the table of raw read counts (rows = gene/transcript id, columns = samples)
+5. calculate the normalizeing factor for between sample normalization
+    - edgeR use TMM (weighted trimmed mean of m-values) normalization to account for the difference in sequencing depth between samples
+    - the output of
+6. estimate common dispertion
+7. estimate empirical Bayes Tagwise dispersion values
+8. perform comparison between the two group of values = differential expression between the two condition groups
+9. extract the useful information from the differential expression analysis
+10. output the DE result

 ## Broke down of the script
 Load in the R package and set up the session directory on my laptop.
 ```